pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/setup_slack.md

-Setting up a slack integration to notify you and your team of new events in Loomio is easy.
+Setting up a slack integration to notify you and your team of new events in Diehard_Fund is easy.
 Here are the steps:

 - Visit `https://<your-team-name>.slack.com/services/new/incoming-webhook/`
 - Select the channel you'd like the posts to go into, and click 'Add Incoming Webhooks Integration'